No-Bake Cookie Balls Recipe

 - Additional confectioners' sugar

-- 1. In a large microwave-safe bowl, melt chocolate chips; stir until smooth.
+- 1. In a microwave, melt chocolate chips; stir until smooth.
 Stir in the confectioners' sugar, vanilla wafers, walnuts, orange juice and corn syrup.

 Reviews for No-Bake Cookie Balls